 In addition to over 500 original research publications, Anthony is a standing member of the Editorial Board for the 5th edition of the WHO blue book series.

 Adele Clarkson is a senior scientist with over 15 years of experience in diagnostic immunohistochemical analytical techniques.
 She runs a busy diagnostic immunohistochemistry laboratory at Pathology North, Royal North Shore Hospital, a tertiary level healthcare facility which provides diagnostic services for the management of complex malignancies including haemotolymphoid and solid organ neoplasms.
 Adele has expertise in the optimisation of novel antibodies for research and diagnostic immunohistochemistry on formalin fixed paraffin embedded (FFPE) tissue.

 Loretta Sioson uses the Veridiam tissue arrayer to create tissue micro-arrays containing 1mm diameter cores.
 She works with diverse tissue types, including colon, brain, thyroid, breast and lung.

 Angela Chou is a fellow of the Royal College of Pathologists of Australasia.
-She divides her time between a busy clinical practice at the Royal North Shore Hospital in Sydney and research work at the Garvan Institute of Medical Research where is is a post-doctoral Fellow.
+She divides her time between a busy clinical practice at the Royal North Shore Hospital in Sydney and research work at the University of Sydney where she is Associate Professor.
 Angela's research interest lies in the translational application of molecular techniques in cancer diagnosis.
 She is also affiliated with the Australian Pancreatic Cancer Genome Initiative providing specialist input in hepatobiliary and upper gastrointestinal pathology.